 Status Report to the Executive Committee.
 This report lists the duties of the position and the various charges for the current year.
-The Diversity and Inclusion Coordinator reports what has transpired since his/her last report (for the Board meeting) and the plans for the current year.
-Reports are to be submitted electronically to the Executive Director and the First Vice President by April 1 each year.
+The Diversity, Equity and Inclusion Coordinator reports what has transpired since the last report (for the Board meeting at the Annual Conference) and the plans for the current year.
+Reports are to be submitted electronically to the Executive Director and the Vice President by April 1 each year.

 Annual Report to the Board of Directors.
 This report lists the duties of the position and the various charges for the current year.
-This report includes recognition of members of the Diversity and Inclusion Initiative Committee who have made substantial contributions to the Diversity and Inclusion Coordinator's efforts and includes suggestions for the next year's charges.
-The Coordinator prepares the report and submits it electronically to the Executive Director and the First Vice President by September 1 each year.
+This report includes recognition of members of the Diversity, Equity and Inclusion Committee who have made substantial contributions to the Diversity, Equity and Inclusion Coordinator's efforts and includes suggestions for the next year's charges.
+The Coordinator prepares the report and submits it electronically to the Executive Director and the Vice President by September 1 each year.
 The report should include persuasive rationales for any recommendations/proposals.